 Creating a student orientation can build a collaborative work environment, increasing retention rates of volunteers and meeting the agencies goals of the work expected from students.
 View a list of best practices .

-We suggest coming prepared with handouts that include your contact information and a description of your volunteer opportunities.
-Be creative!
-Students love to see photos and pictures of clients.
-If possible, bring a map or directions to your agency and note if you are within walking distance to campus or near a Septa route.
+What should I bring?
+We suggest preparing a handout that includes your contact information and a position description about your volunteer opportunities.
+If possible, also bring a map or directions to your agency and note if you are within walking distance to campus or near a Septa route.
 A sign-up sheet for interested students, is also beneficial.